hong-chen/ssfr/README.rst

 2. Angular Calibrations
 =======================

-In the lab, we use an uncalibrated lamp (507) to perform the angluar calibration.
+In the lab, we use an uncalibrated lamp (507 or 508) to perform the angluar calibration.
 To perform this calibration, we mount the SSFR light collector to a rotating stage, which can be controlled through a computer via command lines.